cryptus-neoxys/code-snippers/README.md

 Save your code snippets and share them.

-### Features Coming Soon
+### Features to be added

-1. Web App
-2. Auth
+1. Auth
-3. Convert code to your favourite IDE snippets
+2. Convert code to your favourite IDE snippets

 ## Tech Stack to be used